 Instead, the answer lies in the 23.5-degree tilt of Earth’s orbit as it revolves around the Sun (see below).

-You can see how this works by using a flashlight.
-If you point the flashlight straight ahead, you will see a circle of light, with the brightest light in the center.
+If you point a flashlight straight ahead, you will see a circle of light, with the brightest light in the center.
+Right?

 If you tilt the flashlight, its light is more diffuse and weaker away from where it is shining directly.